como-usar-y-crear-daemon-en-raspberry-pi

 How to Use and Create Daemon on Raspberry Pi

-In Unix and Linux systems, a daemon is a process that runs in the background and is not associated with a direct user interface.
+In Unix and Linux systems, a daemon (or “demon” in Spanish) is a process that runs in the background and is not associated with a direct user interface.

-These processes are usually started during system boot and continue running until the system is shut down.
+These processes typically start during system boot and continue running until the system shuts down.

 How Daemons Work

-A daemon generally follows these steps to operate:
+A daemon generally follows these steps to function:

-1. Initialization: The daemon is started when the system boots or when explicitly requested.
-It can be initiated from a startup script, such as systemd, or through a configuration file in /etc/init.d/.
+1. Initialization: The daemon starts at system boot or when explicitly requested.
+It can be started from a startup script, like systemd, or through a configuration file in /etc/init.d/.

-3. Continuous Execution: Once running, the daemon continues to operate and perform its specific task.
+3. Continuous Execution: Once running, the daemon continues functioning and performing its specific task.
 It does not require user intervention and can operate even if no users are logged in.

-4. Termination: Daemons can be terminated in various ways, either through system shutdown, a specific command, or when a critical error occurs.
+4. Termination: Daemons can be terminated in various ways, either by system shutdown, via a specific command, or when a critical error is encountered.

 In Raspberry Pi OS, which uses systemd to manage services. systemd is a service management system used in many modern Linux distributions.
-It allows you to start, stop, enable, and monitor system services.
+It allows starting, stopping, enabling, and monitoring system services.

 You can use the following commands to control daemons: